Mrowa96/w3c-quicky/README.md

-# W3C validator
+# w3c-quicky

-## Goal?

-Make checking html fast 🔥🔥🔥
+Check your code according to w3c rules in fast and efficient way 🔥

 ## How to work with code?
 (For now)